Lamb: The Gospel According to Biff, Christ's Childhood Pal: Literary allusions

 The author cited Bulgakov's novel The Master and Margarita—particularly the Biblical scenes told from Pontius Pilate's point of view—as a partial inspiration to create this novel.
 Other works apparent in the novel are the writings of Lao Tzu, the Kama Sutra, the Torah, the Upanishads, the Bhagavad Gita, Sun Tzu's The Art of War, the Tao Te Ching, and the Gospels of the New Testament.
 The idea that prior to his public ministry, Jesus traveled to Kashmir, India, to study at a Tibetan monastery was first suggested by Nicolas Notovitch, in his 1894 hoax The Unknown Life of Jesus Christ.

+Various references to literature in both the New Testament and the broader Christian apocryphal canon are made.
+For example, both Matthew and John have stories of Jesus's saliva having mystical properties that help restore a blind man's vision.
+In Lamb, a young Joshua and his siblings playfully and repeatedly kill a lizard that they then revive by putting it in Joshua's mouth, which is filled with healing saliva, akin to stories in the Infancy Gospel of Thomas that show a young Jesus playing and experimenting with his divine powers.